pratikpokharel3/url-shortner/README.md

-# URL Shortner - Generate URLs With Ease
+# Shortsy - Generate URLs With Ease

 A simple and efficient URL Shortener built with React.
 This app allows users to input long URLs and generate shortened links that are easy to share.